 Back in high school I started thinking about my Buddhist friend.
 One day I asked, “What exactly is it that you believe?”
 She shared a few things she had been brought up with in her Japanese culture.

-Over the course of my life, I’ve tried to keep learning about the freedom and authority I have to share the faith I have in Jesus Christ.
-I don’t need to have a church formally sending me out to another city or country — I have an invitation from Jesus Himself.
+I’m continually learning about my freedom and authority to share my faith in Jesus Christ.
+I don’t need to have a church formally sending me out to another city or country.
+I have an invitation from Jesus Himself.
 And so do you.

 I need help to demonstrate and communicate the gospel to the people I care about.
 I find a lot of that help through an app a friend of mine encouraged me to download called MissionHub.

-MissionHub helps me focus everyday on being “sent.”
-It offers a simple — not easy, but simple — way to think through who God has placed in my life.
+MissionHub helps me focus on being “sent” every day.
+It offers a simple way to think through whom God has placed in my life.

-The app helps me decide what God wants me to do next to build my relationship with them, so that hopefully they will one day enjoy a relationship with God.
+The app helps me decide how God answers a crucial question I have.
+What does He want me to do next as I build my relationship with them?
+As I listen for His guidance I trust that the steps He offers me will one day lead them to a relationship with God.